kllewers/Capella_Space_Dabbling/README.md

 #### Step 2: Run make_tiles.py on CLI

-    This dataset is massive and since I am running it on my local machine I have written in functions to load 512x512 in a stream process and also declared an ROI/AOI where I know there are building and non-building pixels
+This dataset is massive and since I am running it on my local machine I will not be cross referencing/masking it with an OSM mask like I normally would.
+If was submitting the job to an HPC via slurm or leveraging an EC2 instance, I would do this.

     python <basepath>/make_tiles.py